retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 :py:meth:`SplitSessions<retentioneering.data_processors_lib.split_sessions.SplitSessions>`
-data processor cuts user paths into sessions based on the defined ``timeout`` timeout parameter.
+data processor cuts user paths into sessions based on the defined ``timeout`` parameter.
 For each session, it creates a couple of synthetic events ``session_start`` and ``session_end``, like ``AddStartEndEvents``.
 Session identifiers are formed according to the template ``<user_id>_<user_session_number>`` and can be found in